-ANZ is admitted to the official list of ASX and is a disclosing entity for the purposes of the Corporations Act.
-As a disclosing entity, it is subject to regular reporting and disclosure obligations under the Corporations Act and Listing Rules.
-Broadly, these obligations require ANZ to prepare both yearly and half yearly financial statements and to report on its operations during the relevant accounting period, and to obtain an audit or review report from its auditor.
+ANZ is admitted to the official list of ASX as a debt listing and is a disclosing entity for the purposes of the Corporations Act.
+ANZ Holdings is also a disclosing entity under the Corporations Act.
+As disclosing entities, they are subject to regular reporting and disclosure obligations under the Corporations Act and Listing Rules.
+Broadly, these obligations require ANZ and ANZ Holdings to prepare both yearly and half yearly financial statements and to report on their operations during the relevant accounting period, and to obtain an audit or review report from its auditor.